amostafa147/dsc30-2024-ss2/syllabus.md

 * Using code provided in class, by the textbook or any other assigned reading or video, with attribution

-* Google searching for documentation on Python
+* Google searching for documentation on Java

 **How can I be sure that my actions are NOT considered cheating?**